KarlHegbloom/zotero-texmacs-integration/README.md

 Zotero - TeXmacs integration plugin and citation styles.
 ========================================================

+** The performance-improvments-wip branch is the active development branch right now. **

 Please be patient when you are using this.
 I realize that the turn-around time between issuing an Integration command and having it finish making the edits is longer than we'd like it to be.